Pyramid of Senusret II: Tomb 8 of Sithathoriunet

 The recess containing the tomb's riches was inset from about the centre of the antechamber's west wall.
 It had been cut about 1.6 m deep and had a sloped ceiling about 1 m high.
-It was filled to two-thirds with mud at the time of its excavation which had to be carefully cleared to reveal its contents.
+It was two-thirds full with mud at the time of its excavation which had to be carefully cleared to reveal its contents.
 The treasure was originally held in five wooden chests stored within the recess that have since decayed, alongside other organic material, such as the threads of the necklaces and wigs of hair, and tarnishable materials, such as silver and copper fittings.
-Two chests were reconstructed by Arthur Cruttenden Mace for the Metropolitan Museum of Art (The Met) in New York.